emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 console.
 You can do something similar on the cluster.

-When you log on to the FARM, you can run commands like `ls` and `cd` to look around your user directory, you can create directories and edit files, stuff like that.
+When you log on to the FARM, you can run commands like `ls` and `cd` to look around your FARM home directory, you can create directories and edit files, stuff like that.
 When you’re doing these basic commands upon logging in, you’re actually using one of the cluster’s nodes, called the **head node**.
 The head node is shared by everyone, and it’s crucial that everyone is able to use it when they need to.
 If you were to do